clulab/nlp-reading-group/candidate_papers_spring2016.md

 # Proposed by Marco:

-## Show and Tell: A Neural Image Caption Generator
+## Show and Tell: A Neural Image Caption Generator - MARCO
 http://arxiv.org/pdf/1411.4555v2.pdf

 (9 pages) Automatically describing the content of an image is a fundamental problem in artificial intelligence that connects computer vision and natural language processing.
 In this paper, we present a generative model based on a deep recurrent architecture that combines recent advances in computer vision and machine translation and that can be used to generate natural sentences describing an image.
 The model is trained to maximize the likelihood of the target description sentence given the training image.
 Experiments on several datasets show the accuracy of the model and the fluency of the language it learns solely from image descriptions.
 Our model is often quite accurate, which we verify both qualitatively and quantitatively.
 For instance, while the current state-of-the-art BLEU-1 score (the higher the better) on the Pascal dataset is 25, our approach yields 59, to be compared to human performance around 69.
 We also show BLEU-1 score improvements on Flickr30k, from 56 to 66, and on SBU, from 19 to 28.
 Lastly, on the newly released COCO dataset, we achieve a BLEU-4 of 27.7, which is the current state-of-the-art.

-## A Transition-based Algorithm for AMR Parsing
+## A Transition-based Algorithm for AMR Parsing - BECKY
 http://www.cs.brandeis.edu/~xuen/publications/wang-2015-naacl.pdf

 (10 pages) We present a two-stage framework to parse a sentence into its Abstract Meaning Representation (AMR).
 We first use a dependency parser to generate a dependency tree for the sentence.
 In the second stage, we design a novel transition-based algorithm that transforms the dependency tree to an AMR graph.
 There are several advantages with this approach.
 First, the dependency parser can be trained on a training set much larger than the training set for the tree-to-graph algorithm, resulting in a more accurate AMR parser overall.
 Our parser yields an improvement of 5% absolute in F-measure over the best previous result.
 Second, the actions that we design are linguistically intuitive and capture the regularities in the mapping between the dependency structure and the AMR of a sentence.
 Third, our parser runs in nearly linear time in practice in spite of a worst-case complexity of O(n 2 ).

-## Unsupervised Morphology Induction Using Word Embeddings
+## Unsupervised Morphology Induction Using Word Embeddings - NICK
 http://www.aclweb.org/anthology/N15-1186.pdf

 (11 pages) We present a language agnostic, unsupervised method for inducing morphological transformations between words.
 The method relies on certain regularities manifest in high-dimensional vector spaces.
 We show that this method is capable of discovering a wide range of morphological rules, which in turn are used to build morphological analyzers.
 We evaluate this method across six different languages and nine datasets, and show significant improvements across all languages.

 # Proposed by Enrique:

-## Improving Topic Models with Latent Feature Word Representations
+## Improving Topic Models with Latent Feature Word Representations - ENRIQUE
 https://tacl2013.cs.columbia.edu/ojs/index.php/tacl/article/view/582/158

 (15 pages) Probabilistic topic models are widely used to discover latent topics in document collections, while latent feature vector representations of words have been used to obtain high performance in many NLP tasks.
 In this paper, we extend two different Dirichlet multinomial topic models by incorporating latent feature vector representations of words trained on very large corpora to improve the word-topic mapping learnt on a smaller corpus.
 Experimental results show that by using information from the external corpora, our new models produce significant improvements on topic coherence, document clustering and document classification tasks, especially on datasets with few or short documents.